saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ### Publishing and Scheduling

-API Fortress allows you to create **Published** copies of your tests so you can use a stable, existing version of a tests, (for example, in a scheduled test) and continue making updates to a work
+The API testing plaformt allows you to create **Published** copies of your tests so you can use a stable, existing version of a tests, (for example, in a scheduled test) and continue making updates to a work

 First, **Exit & Save** your test: